Particle on a torus knot: Symplectic analysis

 1cm

-{\bf Abstract:} We quantize a particle confined to move on a torus knot satisfying constraint condition ($p\theta+q\phi) \approx 0$, within the context of a geometrically motivated approach – Faddeev-Jackiw formalism.
-We also deduce the constraint spectrum and discern the basic brackets in a more economical way {\it{vis-\`{a}-vis}} Dirac formalism.
+{\bf Abstract:} We quantize a particle confined to move on a torus knot satisfying constraint condition ($p\theta+q\phi) \approx 0$, within the context of a geometrically motivated approach – the Faddeev-Jackiw formalism.
+We also deduce the constraint spectrum and discern the basic brackets of the theory.
 We further reformulate the original gauge non-invariant theory into a {\it{physically}} equivalent gauge theory, which is free from any additional Wess-Zumino variables, by employing symplectic gauge invariant formalism.
 In addition, we analyze the reformulated gauge invariant theory within the framework of BRST formalism to establish the off-shell nilpotent and absolutely anti-commuting (anti-)BRST symmetries.
-Finally, we show the conserved (anti-)BRST charges, that happen to be generators of corresponding symmetries, satisfy the physicality criteria which is consistent with the Dirac quantization procedure.
+Finally, we construct the conserved (anti-)BRST charges which satisfy the physicality criteria and turn out to be the generators of corresponding symmetries.

 1.5 cm

 {\bf PACS}: 11.10.Ef, 11.15.-q, 11.30.-j

 1 cm